 - Ecology and Environmental Biology, particularly lake ecology.

 - Physiological ecology of phytoplankton and benthic algae.

-My interests are in the general area of freshwater ecology, with emphasis on primary producers, their interactions with natural and anthropogenic environmental factors, and their implications for ecosystem function.
+Professor Smith's interests are in the general area of freshwater ecology, with emphasis on primary producers, their interactions with natural and anthropogenic environmental factors, and their implications for ecosystem function.
 Key goals are to improve our understanding of aquatic ecosystem responses to invasive species, climate change (especially altered ultraviolet radiation exposure) and human alteration of nutrient and organic matter inputs.
-The Laurentian Great Lakes and other very large lakes are my main objects of study.
+The Laurentian Great Lakes and other very large lakes are Professor Smith's main objects of study.
 Current projects include a major emphasis on new and emerging methods for the study and modeling of large lake ecosystems.
 These projects include studies of the anoxia problem in Lake Erie, the effects of ultraviolet radiation on production processes in lakes, the ecological basis for algal fouling problems in Lake Ontario, and the role of physical forces in fish population dynamics in large lakes.
-I collaborate extensively with researchers at University of Waterloo (see the University of Waterloo Aquatic Ecology Group) and elsewhere (e.g. University of Western Australia, Canada Centre for Inland Waters, Ontario Ministry of Environment and Ontario Ministry of Natural Resources).
-These collaborations have supported development of three dimensional modeling approaches to environmental problems in lakes (see my associate Luis Leon’s lake modeling pages) that are currently a major focus of activity in my group.
+Three dimensional computer models for analysis of environmental problems in lakes have also been an area of interest.

 - Harrison, J. and Smith, R.E.H.
 2009.
 Effects of ultraviolet radiation on the productivity and composition of freshwater phytoplankton communities.
 Photochem.
 Photobiol.
 Sci.
 8: 1218-1232.